defiweb/go-anymapper/README.md

 ### Default mapper instance

-The package defines the default mapper instance `DefaultMapper` that can be used to map values.
-The functions `Map` and `MapRefl`are wrappers around the `DefaultMapper.Map` and `DefaultMapper.MapRefl` methods.
-It is possible to change configuration of the default mapper but it may affect other packages that use the default mapper.
+The package defines the default mapper instance `DefaultMapper` that is used by `Map` and `MapRefl` functions.
+It is possible to change configuration of the default mapper, but it may affect other packages that use the default mapper.
 To avoid this, it is recommended to create a copy of the default mapper using the `DefaultMapper.Copy` method.

 ## Examples